Controlling the entry of new shareholders: right of first refusal within a shareholders' agreement

-This short article explains how granting a right of first refusal (ROFR) to shareholders within a shareholders' agreement gives shareholders additional control over the entry of new shareholders.
+This short article explains how granting a right of first refusal within a shareholders' agreement gives existing owners additional control over the entry of new ones.

-A right of first refusal is also known as a right of pre-emption or a right of preference.
-We use the three terms interchangeably in this article.
+A right of first refusal (abbreviated to ROFR) is also known as a right of pre-emption or a right of preference.
+We use the terms interchangeably.

 What is right of first refusal?